KurtChenkoyu/earn-money-back-landing/README.md

 ## Support

-For questions or issues, contact: support@lexicraft.com
+For questions or issues, contact: support@lexicraft.xyz